vmware-tanzu/tanzu-dev-portal/content/team/josh-long/_index.md

 ## Recent Podcasts

+### Hashicorp's Rosemary Wang on securing the intersection of apps and ops with Hashicorp Vault
+**2022-09-08** [listen](https://api.bootifulpodcast.fm/podcasts/1b3a5bc8-9402-4343-b027-0532fc4cde45/produced-audio) <p>Hi, Spring fans!
+In this episode, Josh Long (@starbuxman) talks to Hashicorp Developer Advocate Rosemary Wang (@joatmon08) about a few Hashicorp technologies and their integrations with Spring Boot.</p>

 ### Dr. Kris De Volder on Spring Tools, VS Code, and so much more
 **2022-09-01** [listen](https://api.bootifulpodcast.fm/podcasts/6f27d0b7-7324-4828-9c15-dc7c85e0978f/produced-audio) <p>Hi, Spring fans!
 In this episode Josh Long talks to Dr. Kris De Volder, a longtime member of the Spring Tools team, about all the cool stuff he's worked on and is going to work on.
 And then we get knee deep into a discussion around building IDE integrations.</p>